nowaalex/af-utils/packages/virtual/core/BENCHMARKS.md

 result.

-The fixture checks both implementations for identical numeric results before collecting Vitest timings. `pnpm jit:check` additionally verifies that all four hot methods are optimized by V8, both instance kinds keep stable maps and neither falls back to dictionary properties.
+The fixture checks both implementations for identical numeric results before collecting Vitest timings. `pnpm nx run @af-utils/virtual-core:jit:check` additionally verifies that all four hot methods are optimized by V8, both instance kinds keep stable maps and neither falls back to dictionary properties.
 This is a runtime comparison only: it does not invoke Rolldown or compare generated-code size.